sergiusens/snappy-docs/build-snaps/index.md

 ### Automatically building from Git

-You can set up your repository to automatically produce and publish snaps using [these instructions](/docs/build-snaps/ci-integration).
+You can set up your repository to automatically build and publish snaps using [these instructions](/docs/build-snaps/ci-integration).

 ### Building from Ubuntu 14.04 or another Linux distribution